migasantunes/UniProj/Year2/POO/README.md

 # POO Financial Services (POOFS)

-A university project developed by André Leão and José Antunes for the Object-Oriented Programming course.
+A university project developed by André Leão and José Antunes (me) for the Object-Oriented Programming course.
 The application simulates a financial service system that handles clients, invoices, and categorized products such as food and pharmaceutical items.
 It focuses on object-oriented principles, data encryption, and efficient file management.